 There are a wide variety of opportunities available for Torch Run volunteers during Summer Games weekend!
 Law Enforcement personnel are needed to award medals, attend Opening Ceremony, volunteer as a sitting duck in the LETR dunk tank, help sell raffle tickets or even display your squad car in Olympic Town.

-This year, Olympic Town will be relocated to the parking lot of Turner Hall, situated next to ISU’s Redbird Arena.
+This year, Olympic Town will be located to the parking lot of Turner Hall, situated next to ISU’s Redbird Arena.
 Check back for an official map of the site!

-All LETR volunteers are required to check-in at Torch Run Central located in Olympic Town on Saturday, June 16 between 9 a.m. – 3 p.m.
+All LETR volunteers are required to check-in at Torch Run Central located in Olympic Town (parking lot of Turner Hall) on Saturday, June 8 between 9 a.m. – 3 p.m.
 You will then be assigned a venue to award medals.

 To sign up for the dunk tank or to display a squad car on Saturday, please contact Katie Risley at firstname.lastname@example.org or call 309-533-3725.